-3.1 Every chemical tanker shall be provided with a fixed deck foam fireextinguishing system in accordance with the requirements of 3.2 - 3.11.
+3.1 Every chemical tanker shall be provided with a fixed deck foam fire-extinguishing system in accordance with the requirements of 3.2 - 3.11.

 3.2 Only one type of foam concentrate shall be supplied, and it shall be effective for the maximum possible number of cargoes intended to be carried.
-For other cargoes for which this foam concentrate is not effective, additional fire extinguishing arrangements to the satisfaction of the Register shall be provided.
+For other cargoes for which foam is not effective or is incompatible, additional arrangements shall be provided complying with Chapter 17 of the IBC Code when they are just as effective for the products concerned as the deck foam system required for the generality of flammable cargoes.